AJStill99/qa-automation-journey/README.md

 I have been doing QA Testing/Analysis for 2 years, with a high focus on web based applications using JavaScript, Laravell, and C# to name some notable languages.
 My education was in Physics, and had a heavy empthasis on data collection, manipulation, and analysis.

+This project outline:
+This project will use Playwright for test automation, covering UI automation, basic error handling, and testing + coding integration fundamentals to allow tests to continue in case of a 'failure' - some core fundamentals of QA Automation and Engineering

+Playwright will use multiple browser support for testing, using some test websites to get the automated tests up and running for showcase.

+Later on I will cover Postman in more detail to test API's

 Stack used in this project:
 - JavaScript
 - Playwright testing framework